aljazerzen/data-science-nlp/README.md

 ### Statistical analysis, N-Grams, FastText, Word2Vec and Inter label analysis

 Use notebook `Statistical_Methods.ipynb` to reproduce results from statistical analysis, N-Grams, FastText, Word2Vec and Inter label analysis.

+### BERT & ELMo embeddings

+Work on this area may be harder to reproduce due to hardware requirements.
+Dependencies (like TensorFlow) are installed from within the notebooks.

+Notebooks `bert/BERT ours.ipynb` and `elmo/ELMo.ipybn` were developed on Google Colab.
+Brief outline of the work is within corresponding `results.md` files.